A to Z Library Services & Information

 Several library resources have apps for use on your smart device.

 There are many options for listening to books.
-The Library has 3 digital services for playing on your smart device.
-Hoopla, OverDrive (using the Libby app) and RbDigital.
+The Library has two digital services for playing on your smart device Hoopla and OverDrive (using the Libby app).
 In the Library, you can checkout audiobooks on cds, mp3s and playaways (playaways are a book that is pre-loaded on a small portable device).

 Baskets to Borrow